titon/framework/docs/en/support/conventions.md

 Titon follows the official [PSR-1 Basic Coding Standard](http://www.php-fig.org/psr/psr-1/) with the following additions.

 * Folder paths must end in a trailing slash.
+* All docblock sentences must end in a period.

 ## PSR-2 ##